MirageNet/Mirage/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :smiley:

+The team will review it ASAP and give it the stamp of approval, ask for changes or decline it with a detailed explaination.

+Thank you for using Mirage and we hope to see your project be successful!